 Inside the church, I find a spot in one of a dozen dark wood pews.
 When three floor-to-ceiling screens drop down, featuring a projection of a church service and the vocals of a young Elvis, I’m temporarily transported back to the 1940s.
 On the grounds is another chapel with a large stained-glass window.
 Here, fans can purchase and customize plaques for the pews.
 I run my fingers along the scratched surface of “Colonel Tom” Parker’s nameplate—fans have scratched out the name of Elvis’ controversial manager so many times, the museum has stopped replacing it.

 The Presley family lived in Tupelo until Elvis was 13, when his father’s job search took them to Memphis.
 Today, a dozen sites dot the town where the King spent his formative years.
-There’s a swimming hole at Mud Creek; Johnnie’s Drive In, where Elvis would stop for a burger and an RC Cola on the way home from school; and a theater downtown where he watched movies, reportedly choosing to sit with his black friends rather than in the section reserved for whites.
+There’s a swimming hole at Mud Creek; Johnnie’s Drive In, where Elvis would stop for a burger and an RC Cola on the way home from school; and a theater downtown where he watched movies, reportedly choosing to sit with his Black friends rather than in the section reserved for white people.

-One historical marker commemorates Shake Rag, a historically black community.
+One historical marker commemorates Shake Rag, a historically Black community.
 The neighborhood was on Vernon’s grocery delivery route, and Elvis frequently tagged along.
 It was here that the budding musician picked up on many of the gospel and blues sounds that he would later adopt as his own.

 Elvis’ signature sound began to form on his 11th birthday when his mother took him to Tupelo Hardware, a family-owned hardware store that sits in the town’s five-block-long downtown.
 Elvis had his eye on a 22-caliber rifle, but his mother said no. “Gladys was the first helicopter mom,” says Connie Tullos, Tupelo Hardware’s tourism liaison.
 Instead, the Presleys compromised on a 3/4-size Kay acoustic guitar for $7.75, plus tax.